-Piazza dell’Anfiteatro is wonderful square in Lucca, built on the remains of an ancient Roman amphitheater, which determined its closed elliptical shape.
+Piazza dell’Anfiteatro is a wonderful square in Lucca, built on the remains of an ancient Roman amphitheater, which determined its closed elliptical shape.

 A large amphitheater was built here in the 1st or the 2nd century BC, under Emperor Claudius, and was finished in the Flavian period.
 The structure, with fifty-four arches and 18 rows of seats, could accommodate around 10,000 spectators.